ionic-team/vscode-ionic/README.md

 - Press F5 in VSCode to start debugging the extension

 ## ToDo
+- Show icon change when running
+- On Web projects that are Angular based hook up dist or configured folder
+- Web projects - ionic serve button - hide it

+## Changelog
 - When serve is run have option to stop
 - Show stop button on a run to allow cancellation
-- On Web projects that are Angular based hook up dist or configured folder
-- Web projects - ionic serve button - hide it

 ## Overview
 This video shows opening a Cordova project in Visual Studio Code and using the Ionic extension to: